mvolkmann/blog/src/drizzle.md

   const client = postgres(connectionString, {max: poolSize});
   const db = drizzle(client, {schema});

-  // Get a reference to the dogs table. const {dogs, owners} = schema;
+  // Get a reference to the tables. const {dogs, owners} = schema;

   // Delete all records from the tables.